 Unless specified otherwise, the following measures apply to all Covered Activities within the Project Area, including areas used for vehicular ingress and egress, staging and parking, and noise and vibration generating activities that may cause take.
-CDFW's issuance of this ITP and Permittee's authorization to take the Covered Species are subject to Permittee's compliance with and implementation of the following Conditions of Approval (COA):
+CDFW's issuance of this ITP and Permittee's authorization to take the Covered Species are subject to Permittee's compliance with and implementation of the following Conditions of Approval:

-- 1. Legal Compliance: Permittee shall comply with all applicable federal, state, and local laws in existence on the effective date of this ITP or adopted thereafter. - 2.
+- 1. Legal Compliance: Permittee shall comply with all applicable federal, State, and local laws in existence on the effective date of this ITP or adopted thereafter. - 2.
 CEQA Compliance: Permittee shall implement and adhere to the mitigation measures related to the Covered Species in the Biological Resources section of the B.F.
-Sisk Dam Safety of Dams Modification Project Final Environmental Impact Statement/Environmental Impact Report (SCH No.: 2009091004) certified by the California Department of Water Resources (DWR) on December 5, 2019, and the Supplemental Environmental Impact Report certified by DWR on October 3, 2021, as lead agency for the Project pursuant to the California Environmental Quality Act (CEQA) (Pub.
-Resources Code, § 21000 et seq.). - 3.
-LSA Agreement Compliance: Permittee shall implement and adhere to the mitigation measures and conditions related to the Covered Species in the Lake and Streambed Alteration Agreement (LSAA) (Notification No. 1600-2021-0005-R4) for the Project executed by CDFW pursuant to Fish and Game Code section 1600 et seq.

-- 4. ESA Compliance: Permittee shall implement and adhere to the terms and conditions related to the Covered Species in the Reinitiation of Formal Consultation for the B.F.
+Sisk Dam Safety of Dams Modification Project Final Environmental Impact Statement/Environmental Impact Report (SCH No.: 2009091004) certified by the California Department of Water Resources (DWR) on December 5, 2019, as lead agency for the Project pursuant to the California Environmental Quality Act (CEQA) (Pub.
+Resources Code, § 21000 et seq.), the Supplemental Environmental Impact Report certified by DWR on October 3, 2021, and the Addendum to the Environmental Impact Report approved by DWR on April 9, 2025. - 3.
+LSA Agreement Compliance: Permittee shall implement and adhere to the mitigation measures and conditions related to the Covered Species in the Lake and Streambed Alteration Agreement (LSAA) (Notification No. 1600-2021-0005-R4) for the Project executed by CDFW pursuant to Fish and Game Code section 1600 et seq. - 4.
+ESA Compliance: Permittee shall implement and adhere to the terms and conditions related to the Covered Species in the Reinitiation of Formal Consultation for the B.F.
 Sisk Safety of Dams Modification Project, Merced County, California (08ESMF00-2019-F-1572-R001) for the Project pursuant to the Federal Endangered Species Act (ESA).
 For purposes of this ITP, where the terms and conditions for the Covered Species in the federal authorization are less protective of the Covered Species or otherwise conflict with this ITP, the conditions of approval set forth in this ITP shall control. - 5.
 ITP Time Frame Compliance: Permittee shall fully implement and adhere to the conditions of this ITP within the time frames set forth below and as set forth in the Mitigation Monitoring and Reporting Program (MMRP), which is included as Attachment 1 to this ITP.